 Lara Hruska, Founding Partner

 Lara founded Cedar Law based on a holistic approach to school law informed by her unique background in education, social work, and the law.
-She is licensed to practice law in Washington and California.
+She is licensed to practice law in Washington, Oregon and California.
 Lara received her JD from the University of Washington School of Law and also holds an MSW in Child and Family Welfare Policy from Columbia University, an MSEd in Special and General Childhood Education from Bank Street College of Education, and a BA in Peace and Conflict Studies from U.C.
 Berkeley.
 She has experience teaching children from pre-kindergarten through middle school in California, New York, and Louisiana, where she served as the founding special education director for two post-Katrina charter schools in New Orleans.

 You can watch her 2016 oral argument on behalf of a student appellant in a special education matter before the U.S. Court of Appeals for the Ninth Circuit here.